elastisys/terms/terms-of-service.md

     * ensure the Software Bill of Materials (SBOM) is up-to-date;
     * subscribe to security announcements issued by vendors of software components used by Elastisys;
     * setup Elastisys vulnerability disclosure channels; information on how to report a vulnerability to Elastisys can be found at <https://github.com/elastisys/compliantkubernetes-apps/blob/main/SECURITY.md>;
-    * ensure via its CNCF membership that open-source projects are sufficiently funded for good vulnerability management; evidence that Elastisys is a CNCF member can be found at <https://landscape.cncf.io/members?selected=elastisys-member>;
+    * ensure via its CNCF membership that open-source projects are sufficiently funded for good vulnerability management; evidence that Elastisys is a CNCF member can be found at <https://landscape.cncf.io/?item=cncf-members--silver--elastisys-member>;
 * **Detect**: Elastisys will detect vulnerabilities as follows:
     * monitor security announcements issued by vendors of software components used by Elastisys;
-    * monitor Elastisys vulnerability disclosure channels and timely fix reported vulnerabilities;
+    * monitor Elastisys vulnerability disclosure channels;
 * **Respond**: Elastisys will respond to vulnerabilities without undue delay by determining if a vulnerability will put Customer systems and Customer Data at risk; and if so:
     * release and apply countermeasures –  such as firewall rules or disable functionality – so  as to limit the impact of the vulnerability;
     * work with vendors to ensure timely release of security patches for software components with are part of the Service;